One of the most vital factors to consider when choosing...

 This labor-intensive rug-making technique ties individual knots to the yarns running the length of the rug to form a distinctive design.
-Quality is judged by the density of the knots and the complexity of the design, which increases the knot count and value.
+Quality is judged by high knot density rugs and the complexity of the design, which increases the knot count and value.
 Material impacts knot count.
 For example, a high-quality silk rug requires at least 300 to 500 knots per square inch, while the thicker fibers of wool would be between 100 and 300.
 Authentic hand-knotted rugs include a decorative fringe that is part of the foundation and sides that are hand-wrapped around the edges.
-Different regions use different knots.
-For example, the Persian Senneh knot is asymmetrical, creating detailed, intricate patterns for a smoother, finer texture suited to lower-traffic areas of the home.
-On the other hand, the Turkish Ghiordes knot is symmetrical, wrapping the yarn around two adjacent threads, creating a stronger rug that can withstand heavier traffic.

 Several functional benefits add to the appeal of luxury carpets, including: